Arianna 1 (Anastrozole)

 Frequently Asked Questions

-Yes, it doesn’t matter if you take Arianna 1 before, with, or after food.
-Just swallow the tablet whole with plenty of water.
+It does not matter if you take Arianna 1 before, with, or after food.

 No, Arianna 1 is not addictive.